Botanical Name of Maritime Pine: Pinus pinaster, Pinus maritima.

 Other Common Names: Maritime pine, cluster pine, pinheiro bravo, pi maritim, pi pinastre, pino maritimo, pino resinero, pino rodeno.

-HabitatMaritime pine is found in the Mediterranean coastal areas of France, Gibraltar, Portugal, Spain and Italy.
+HabitatMaritime pine is found in the Mediterranean coastal areas of France, Gibraltar, Portugal, Spain, and Italy.

-In North Africa it is found in Malta, Monaco, Morocco, Algeria, and the Atlas mountains of Northwest Africa, and has been introduced to those areas of South Africa with a Mediterranean climate.
+In North Africa, it is found in Malta, Monaco, Morocco, Algeria, and the Atlas mountains of Northwest Africa, and has been introduced to those areas of South Africa with a Mediterranean climate.

 The branches are up swept, generally forming an open crown.
 The bark is very thick, scaly or plated, fissured and patterned red-brown, black and buff.

-The shoots are buff to yellow-brown and the buds are large and fringed with white hairs.
+The shoots are a buff to yellow-brown and the buds are large and fringed with white hairs.
 The leaves are green to yellow-green.

 Plant Part Used: Bark.